pypa/pipx/docs/how-to/install-pipx.md

 #### Additional (optional) commands

-To allow pipx actions in global scope.
+To allow pipx actions in global scope (requires pipx 1.5.0+):

 ```
 sudo pipx ensurepath --global
 ```

-To prepend the pipx bin directory to PATH instead of appending it.
+To prepend the pipx bin directory to PATH instead of appending it (requires pipx 1.7.0+):

 ```
 sudo pipx ensurepath --prepend
 ```

+> [!NOTE]
+> Some distributions ship older pipx versions (e.g. Ubuntu 24.04 ships v1.4.3).
+If `--global` or `--prepend` fails with
+> "unrecognized arguments", upgrade pipx first: `pip install --user --upgrade pipx`, or install a newer version from a
+> different source.

 For more details, refer to [Customising your installation](configure-paths.md).